dgudiel/GeneticMelody/README.md

-# SeniorProject
+# GeneticMelody
 Java program that uses a genetic algorithm to create a melody.
-Uses the JFugue API.
+Makes use of the JFugue API.